• Home

 Eric Martinez, Producer

-Mark Jones has been involved with theatre in Western North Carolina and Virginia for the last 35 years.
-Some of his favorite acting roles include: Buddy Holly in BUDDY: The Buddy Holly Story, Jack in Into the Woods, Thomas Weaver in The Story of My Life, John in john & jen, Corny Collins in Hairspray, Seymour in Little Shop of Horrors, Lu
+Mark has been involved with theatre in Western North Carolina and Virginia for the last 35 years.
+Some of his favorite acting roles include: Buddy Holly in BUDDY: The Buddy Holly Story, Jack in Into the Woods, Pete in Pete 'n' Keely, John in john & jen, Corny Collins in Hairspray, Seymour in Little Shop of Horrors, Lurch in The Addams Fam

 Laura Fuller, Stage Manager